nmokey/klein-bottle/docs/index.markdown

 ![Homepage Banner](/assets/images/kleinbottlebanner.png){:width="90%"}

 {% include linkedHeading.html heading="introduction" text="introduction" level=1 %}
 This site is my final project for the first semester of Mrs. Reyes's multivariable calculus course!
 It's hosted by GitHub Pages at [this repository](https://github.com/nmokey/klein-bottle){:target="_blank"}{:rel="noopener noreferrer"}, and is built with Jekyll and written in Markdown.
+Here is the [presentation][https://docs.google.com/presentation/d/1KRzQdeeMmHbEVXQ5daXJeFZk051rRO1q0wc7Lney2fk/edit?usp=sharing]{:target="_blank"}{:rel="noopener noreferrer"}.

 For my project, I'm focusing on exploring a specific subset of topological spaces called **non-orientable manifolds**, their definitions and fascinating properties, and their connection to multivariable calculus.
 Topology has a lot of jargon, so I will quickly go over some basic definitions so everything is relatively easy to understand, but it probably means that I'll be making some simplifications and saying things that are only *technically* accurate.
 In addition to drawing connections between Klein bottles and multivariable calculus, I'll also discuss other non-orientable manifolds, topology topics, and some differential geometry like parametrizing surfaces.